Kinky Friedman lost the Texas gubernatorial election in November, 2006, but Governor Perry has implemented an

 gain access to a free vaccination preventing certain types of cancer if lawmakers can sway Gov. Nikki Haley to support the program.

 State Rep. Bakari Sellers, D-Denmark, has introduced legislation that would allow the S.C.
 Department of Health and Environmental Control

 to administer a series of three shots that would guard against the human papillomavirus to all seventh-grade students throughout the state.

-Monkeys Get Autism-like Reactions to MMR & Other Vaccines In University of
+You may also find some useful information here: Monkeys Get Autism-like Reactions to MMR & Other Vaccines In University of

 Pittsburgh Vaccine Study.
 Someone did perform safety studies the U.S. Centers for Disease Control and Prevention (CDC) and

 the U.S. Food and Drug Administration (FDA) should have mandated be performed and vetted BEFORE numerous vaccines were released into the public

 sector for mass vaccinations.
 Lead investigator Laura Hewitson, PhD, probably dropped a bombshell when she and her colleagues completed a